kim-misol/flask_tutorial/tutorials_psql/ArchitexturalFundamentals.md

 As is typical of client/server applications, the client and the server can be on different hosts.
 In that case they communicate over a TCP/IP network connection.

+The PostgreSQL server can handle multiple concurrent connections from clients.
+To achieve this it starts (“forks”) a new process for each connection.
+From that point on, the client and the new server process communicate without intervention by the original postgres process.
+Thus, the master server process is always running, waiting for client connections, whereas client and associated server processes come and go.
+(All of this is of course invisible to the user.
+We only mention it here for completeness.)